By Chris Lang

 Paragraph 51 (d) (of the above decision) requests the work programme to consider possible elements of the mechanism, for example emissions reductions, emission removals and/or avoided emissions.

-Full Disclosure: Part of REDD-Monitor’s funding comes from FERN.
+Full Disclosure: FERN is one of the organisations that has funded REDD-Monitor.
 Click here for all of REDD-Monitor’s funding sources.